Primary

 Slow down—speed is your enemy on an unstable surface.
 Grip the ball firmly at its widest point and keep your eyes focused on a spot in front of you.
 If the ball rolls, reset rather than fighting it mid-rep.

-Want Medicine Ball Push-Up in your program?
+See where Medicine Ball Push-Up fits in your weekly plan

 Place a medicine ball on the floor.